alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

         * UnityLogger //available only when runnning tests from Unity
         * ConsoleLogger //available only when runnning tests using the Nuget package

-        If you want to configure different level of logging for different targets you can use `AltTester.AltDriver.Logging.DriverLogManager.SetMinLogLevel(AltLogger.File, AltLogLevel.Info)`
+        If you want to configure different level of logging for different targets you can use `AltTester.AltTesterUnitySdk.Driver.Logging.DriverLogManager.SetMinLogLevel(AltLogger.File, AltLogLevel.Info)`

         .. code-block:: c#